Andrew Batavia: Higher education

 On graduating high school, Batavia matriculated at the University of California, Berkeley, which had a program for disabled students.
 After one year, he transferred to Strawberry Creek College, a smaller division of the university, which offered a more personal educational experience.
 The following year he transferred to UC Riverside, which offered a more wheelchair-accessible campus, and majored in both economics and sociology.
 After receiving a BS at Riverside, Batavia attended Harvard Law School for two years.
 The following summer, he interned as an associate at the Wall Street firm Fried, Frank, Harris, Shriver & Jacobson.
 After two years at Harvard, he took a leave to get an MS degree in health services research at Stanford Medical School (1980-1983), where he studied under Victor Fuchs and Alain Enthoven.
 While at Stanford, he joined and served as president of the Stanford Disabled Students to address disability policy issues at the campus.
-Batavia then completed his final year of law school at Stanford (1983-1984) while still receiving his law degree (JD) from Harvard in 1984.
+Batavia then completed his final year of law school at Stanford (1983-1984) while still receiving his JD degree from Harvard Law School in 1984.